Second homology of generalized periplectic Lie superalgebras: Introduction

 \section{Introduction}

-It is well known that the second homology of a Lie (super)algebra $\mathfrak{g}$ is identified with the kernel of its universal central extension, and thus classifies all central extension of $\mathfrak{g}$ up to isomorphism (c.f. \cite{Neher2003,ScheunertZhang1998}).
-They play crucial rules in the theory of Lie (super)algebras.
+It is well known that the second homology of a Lie (super)algebra $\mathfrak{g}$ is identified with the kernel of its universal central extension, and thus classifies all central extensions of $\mathfrak{g}$ up to isomorphism (c.f. \cite{Neher2003,ScheunertZhang1998}).
+They play crucial roles in the theory of Lie (super)algebras.

 A remarkable work about the second homology of a Lie algebra is the nice connection between the second homology of a matrix Lie algebra and the first cyclic homology of its coordinates associative algebra established in \cite{KasselLoday1982}.
-Concretely, let $A$ be a unital associative algebra over a commutative ring with $2$ invertible, one denotes $\mathfrak{gl}_n(A)$ the Lie algebra of all $n\times n$-matrices with entries in $A$ under commutator operation and $\mathfrak{sl}_n(A)$ the derived Lie subalgebra of $\mathfrak{gl}_n(A)$.
+Let $A$ be a unital associative algebra over a commutative ring $\Bbbk$ with $2$ invertible.
+One denotes $\mathfrak{gl}_n(A)$ the Lie algebra of all $n\times n$-matrices with entries in $A$ under commutator operation and $\mathfrak{sl}_n(A)$ the derived Lie subalgebra of $\mathfrak{gl}_n(A)$.
 It is shown in \cite{KasselLoday1982} that the second homology $\mathrm{H}_2(\mathfrak{sl}_n(A))$ with $n\geqslant2$ is isomorphic to the first cyclic homology $\mathrm{HC}_1(A)$.
+Such an isomorphism has been extended to many other classes of Lie (super)algebras.
+For instance, Y. Gao showed in \cite{Gao1996} that the second homology of elementary unitary Lie algebra $\mathfrak{eu}_n(R,{}^-)$ with $n\geqslant5$ is identified with the first skew-dihedral homology of $(R,{}^-)$ that is a unital associative algebra with anti-involution.

+In the particular case where the coordinates algebra is associative and commutative, the matrix Lie algebras under consideration are isomorphic to current Lie algebras of the form $\mathfrak{g}\otimes A$, where $\mathfrak{g}$ is a finite dimensional (simple) Lie algebra and $A$ is an associative commutative algebra.
+For instance, $\mathfrak{sl}_n(A)$ is isomorphic to $\mathfrak{sl}_n(\Bbbk)\otimes_{\Bbbk}A$ if $A$ is commutative, while $\mathfrak{eu}_n(R,\mathrm{id})$ is isomorphic to $\mathfrak{eu}_n(\Bbbk,\mathrm{id})\otimes_{\Bbbk}R$ if $R$ is commutative.
+Low-degree (co)homology of current Lie algebras were also studied intensively.
+In \cite{NW2008}, K.-H. Neeb and F. Wagemann explicitly described the second cohomology of current algebras of general Lie algebras with coefficients in a trivial module.
+More details could be found in \cite{NW2008} and the refenrences therein.